-The 275 Tournament is equipped with two batteries and two select switches.
 An outboard engine should be connected to each battery select switch.
 Either engine may be started with either battery bank by selecting position "1" or position "2" on the select switches.
 In normal use, select position "1" on the starboard switch and position "2" on the port switch so that both battery banks will be charged simultaneously when the engines are running.
-The "1 + 2" position should only be selected in emergency situations when neither battery bank alone will start the engines.
-Should this event occur, the switches should be returned to normal setting after starting the engines.
 The DC accessories on the boat will always be controlled by the starboard switch.
-See "Battery Wiring with Select Switches (Dual)" on page 8-17 for a diagram.
+This recommended setting also insures that the accessories are being powered by the larger battery bank.